The Liberty Bottleworks Review

 The Hardship of Living in Washington

-As a resident of Washington state myself, home of Liberty Bottleworks and the most beautiful forests I’ve ever seen, I understand the need – nay, the drive – to protect the land here.
+As a resident of Washington State myself, home of Liberty Bottleworks and the most beautiful forests I’ve ever seen, I understand the need – nay, the drive – to protect the land here.
 From their Vacuum Recovery Units and Infrared Energy to their water filtration and recycling programs, Liberty has achieved near-zero-waste production.
-This means less waste polluting the land.
-They also use recycled aluminum content to create their product, so there are fewer virgin materials being taken from the land as well.
+This means less waste is polluting the land.
+They also create their product using recycled aluminum, so there are fewer virgin materials utilized as well.

 Getting One Product Just Right

-So what is this bottle I keep alluding to, and how does it hold up?
-The answer is, the Liberty bottle!
-This is the only metal water bottle made in the USA, and it’s a fantastic product, definitely worthy of the Made in the USA tag.
-I’ve had mine for 2 or 3 years now and I still love it!
-Wandering REI with a gift card one day, I miraculously stumbled upon the perfect water bottle – a product I had been searching for, for years.
+Wandering through REI with a gift card one day, I miraculously stumbled upon the perfect water bottle – a product I had been searching for, for years.
 This bottle was made locally, a great size, high-quality construction, of recycled materials, the list goes on and on.
-The cherry on top though, was the stunning relief map of Mt.
-Rainier (a very special place for me) and the lid with a built-in compass.
-I was instantly in love and I’ve consumed several liters per day from it since.
-Full disclosure, I have dropped it a few times, from significant heights, onto concrete.
-I do have a small dent that is showing some rust (I think).
-While I wouldn’t be surprised if this damage is covered under their warranty, I have never tried to find out since the taste is unaffected…and I just love it too much!
+The cherries on top though are the remarkable relief map of Mt.
+Rainier (a meaningful place for me) and the lid with built-in compass.
+I fell instantly in love, and I’ve consumed several liters per day from it since.

 The dilemma I face now is in figuring out more uses for them.
-There is a plethora of designs available on the website, certainly enough to suit anyone’s tastes.
-Some are created by struggling artists, others designed for specific causes.
+There are a plethora of designs available on the website, certainly enough to suit anyone’s tastes.
+Struggling artists have produced a few, designers have illustrated others for specific causes.
 Plus, Liberty is now offering a custom option for just a few dollars more.
 Knowing I can put any image I want on my bottle is leaving me spoiled for choice and impatient for more!

 If you’re in the process of cutting plastic (or just disposable content in general), out of your life, then I can absolutely recommend this bottle.
 Or several.
 I’m looking at mine right now.
 It’s not pretzels, but it is making me thirsty.